Sing on Pitch: 8 Exercises to Make It Happen Every Time

 If you want to know how to sing in tune naturally, that’s the best advice I can give.

-But remember, even for those with a great musical ear, we ALL sing off pitch from time to time.
+And remember, even for those with a great musical ear, we ALL sing off pitch from time to time.

 This is completely natural but we want to do everything in our power to honor the music we’re singing by finding the correct pitch.